Taller in More Ways

 Taller in More Ways is the fourth studio album by British girl group Sugababes, released by Island Records on 10 October 2005.
 It was primarily produced by Dallas Austin and Jony Rockstar, with additional production from Cameron McVey, Xenomania and Guy Sigsworth.
 The title of the album was inspired by a line in the album's second single, "Ugly".

 The album was preceded by its lead single "Push the Button", which peaked atop the UK Singles Chart, while its second single "Ugly" also achieving commercial success.
 Founding member Mutya Buena left the Sugababes in December 2005 and was replaced by Amelle Berrabah.
 As a result, Taller in More Ways was re-released in March 2006 with the addition of a new song, "Now You're Gone", and three re-recorded tracks featuring the vocals of Berrabah: "Gotta Be You", "Follow Me Home" and "Red Dress", with "Red Dress" and "Follow Me Home" becoming and third and fourth single off of Taller in More Ways respectively.

 Upon release, Taller in More Ways received generally favourable reviews from music critics.
 It topped the UK Albums Chart, becoming the group's first domestic number one album.
 It was certified 2× Platinum by the British Phonographic Industry (BPI).
 Additionally, it reached the top ten in Ireland, Switzerland, the Netherlands and Austria.
 To promote the album, the group went on the Taller in More Ways Tour in 2006.

+In April 2025, the album was released on vinyl, for the first time, as part of the 2025 Record Store Day.

 Background

 "Hole in the Head", the number one single from the Sugababes' third studio album Three (2003), was released in the United States during July 2004.
 During this time, the Sugababes revealed that they would meet with producers in the US to work on their fourth studio album.
 In August 2004, the Sugababes released "Caught in a Moment", the fourth and final single from Three, and also confirmed that recording for the group's fourth album had commenced.
-During their break between the fall of 2004 and summer of 2005, speculation arose about the band's future, which included rumours of a greatest hits album being released and that the group would later split.
+During their break between the Autumn of 2004 and Summer of 2005, speculation arose about the band's future, which included rumours of a greatest hits album being released and that the group would later split.
 Band member Heidi Range expressed her distaste with the media speculation, saying: "You know what?
 At first it would make us angry, then we'd laugh it off and now we don't even pay any attention to it.
 The tabloids have been saying we're about to split since I joined the band four years ago and I've no idea where it all comes from."